salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 20,000 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the business’s stock in a transaction on Thursday, August 5th.
-The shares were sold at an average price of $248.91, for a total transaction of $4,978,200.00.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the firm’s stock in a transaction that occurred on Monday, August 9th.
+The shares were sold at an average price of $249.99, for a total transaction of $4,999,800.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Marc Benioff also recently made the following trade(s):